mobimentum/phonegap-plugin-loading-spinner/README.md

 Show spinner with optional arguments:

     spinnerplugin.show({
         overlay: false,    // defaults to true
-        timeout: 30     // defaults to 0 (no timeout)
+        timeout: 30,       // defaults to 0 (no timeout)
+        fullscreen: true,  // defaults to false
     });

 Hide spinner: